andrus/poc-redis-race-condition/README.md

 Due to NetBeans 12 problematic compatibility with jUnit 5 we are stick with version 4 for now, to make more compatible solution.

+MySQL, Redis and Traefik have single official image available on DockerHub, so there are no questions to be asked.
+But there is one in case of java base image - I choose Amazon Coretto image, because it outperformed all competitors in our unternal study couple weeks ago.

+## Leftover

+Spent about an hour on Bootique module mechanics - maybe we just don't click with it.
+Will look at it again soon.

 <!--
 ## How to use
 ## Next steps possible